 The English language has various strains and styles, each one can be applied in various ways.
 Writing for blogs is not the same as writing for the boss, or for your MP.
 As well as doing the vital work on business and consumable digital content writing that had to be done, I've also been looking at how to write better stories.
 Rather than selling you the courses one by one, if you want to take one you will I am sure, I thought I'd give you a fairly wide reaching run-down of the key points that make a story worth reading.

 A skeleton story made up of key points is an excellent way of starting.
 We often have it in our minds somewhere as we write.
 Get it down and make it a go-to place for inspiration when we need it.

 Get back to basics with an online course

 Why These People And Places?

 You'll have some characters and a place where the story happens.
 Why have you chosen them?
 Remembering this helps to write believable and memorable situations.
+These make better stories.
 It's okay to be inventive and create oddballs, weirdos, and strange unreal worlds, but there has to be a reason for it.
 Make it work in the story, not just part of it.

 Did something on TV frustrate you?
 Did a story in a film or maybe real life feel wrong and awkward?
 Those feelings are really useful in story telling.
 You know what you didn't like about your experience so use the idea to create something fictional that still makes use of those arousing sensations.